 1031 Exchange • Large to Small Parceling • Grazing and other Leases • Easements and other Agreements • Water Rights and other Due Diligence • World Wide Marketing and Negotiating • Hunting, Fishing and Conservation • Production and Carrying Capacity • Title and Escrow

 Growing up as a ranch kid he saved for college from 4-H and FFA projects, fence building contracts, and other Ag related work around Lusk, Wyoming.
 After earning a Bachelor in Business from the University of Wyoming, he and his wife sought adventure in Alaska.
 He owned a wilderness lodge and a commercial fishing operation on Kodiak Island.
-He built a successful real estate business and received the distinction of being the highest grossing single agent office in Alaska.
-Charlie was then recruited to be Vice President for Koniag, Inc., an Alaska regional native corporation with gross sales of $180M annually and owners of 300,000 surface acres and 800,000 subsurface acres.
-He was responsible for 120 mmbf of timber sales; $56M in conservation easements; a large-scale armor stone quarry; mineral exploration; and construction of a corporate headquarters office and the Kodiak Brown Bear Center.
+Charlie then cut his teeth in real estate representing the third largest builders in the Anchorage Mat-Su Vally with over 55 new construction sales a year earning him the distinction of the highest grossing sales agent for Remax in the state of Alaska.

 Kerry is the founding owner of Squaw Mountain Consulting, LLC.
 Kerry has been committed to improving farm and range land since receiving his Bachelors in Forestry, Outdoor Recreation, and Resource Managment from Colorado State University.
 He has worked with numerous boards, commissions, and producers to pioneer effective resource conservation practices.
 His knowledge of soil and range composition and how to maximize a property through sound management practices is unparalleled.
 He has worked in both the private and public sector in nearly every aspect of land ownership: •NRCS District Conservationist •Wyoming Game and Fish Commissioner •Chairman Platte County Conservation District •Wyoming Animal Damage Management Board •Right of Way Agent for Union Pacific Railroad •Past Owner-Broker Cedardale Properties, LLC •Wyoming Stock Growers Association.